mih/autorunrecord/README.md

 Any number of replacement specifications can be provided.
 They will be executed in the order of their specification and *following* any specifications declared via `autorunrecord_line_replace` in `conf.py`.

+### Expected failures

+By default, the code of a runrecord is expected to execute without errors yielding an exitcode of zero.
+If that is not the case, a `RuntimeException` is raised.
+However, it is often educational to demonstrate error conditions.
+To enable purposeful execution errors, a `runrecord` can be annotated with an `exitcode` option to declare expected exitcodes (other than 0):

+    .. runrecord:: output1
+       :language: console
+       :exitcode: 3

+       $ exit 3